 - Reality arrives too late.
 Customer behavior emerges only after hundreds of thousands (or millions) have been spent.
 By then, sunk cost locks in the institution.

 This is where speed becomes liability.
+Experience debt compounds: the more fragmented the ecosystem becomes, the more expensive it is to introduce anything new without creating further fragmentation.
 The organization is now trapped in a defensive posture—pouring resources into justifying prior decisions rather than questioning them.

 Research—when it exists—arrives too late to reshape decisions already made.
 Brand guidelines are treated as visual hygiene, not as strategic policy.
 Success is measured by output velocity: screens shipped, features delivered, sprints closed.
 Whether those screens drive adoption or reinforce trust never enters the scorecard.